WebReflection/uhtml/README.md

 ---

+### V2.5 Update

+  * an interpolated value, within a *DOM* element, can now be a `function`, enabling a world of *µhtml* extending possibilities, also aligning the behavior with both *lighterhtml* and *hyperHTML*.
+That is: `<el>${callback}</el>`!
+The `callback` will be invoked with the *comment* pin/placeholder as unique argument, where its `parentNode` would be the element containing such comment, if needed, and its returned value will be passed along the same mechanism that resolves already all other cases.

 ### V2.4 Update

   * a new `?attribute=${value}` prefix, with a question mark, has landed, after [this long debate](https://github.com/WebReflection/discussions/discussions/13), and based to the fact *µhtml* never wants to be ambiguous.
 However, the mighty [lit-html](https://terodox.tech/lit-html-part-2/) put an end to the debate, disambiguating through a `?` question mark prefix, which explicits developers intents, and works well across browsers.
 So that's it: whenever you expect an attribute to be in, or out, use `?name=${value}` and win the day 🥳